Source: Everita Pane

 The American Kennel Club has granted the Labrador Retriever the title of number one dog for nearly three decades.
 So what does it take to be top dog?
+We compiled a list of information on the Labrador Retriever to explain their popularity.
 People everywhere are in love with the dog's eager to please temperament, athleticism, and loyal confidence...and that way their entire body shakes when they wag their tails!

 History of the Labrador Retriever

 Labrador Retrievers are actually not from the Canadian region of Labrador at all.
 They were bred in Newfoundland in the early 1800s from the large Newfoundland dog.
 Fishermen desired a smaller version of the Newfoundland that was an excellent swimmer to retrieve fishing nets and fish.
 This smaller version of the Newfoundland had a strong drive to retrieve, excellent endurance, a sleek coat and webbed paws for swimming, and powerful haunches to jump through the thick weeds and grasses and into the water.
 The new dog could not be named "Newfoundland" since that dog was already in existence, so they named the new dog "Labrador" after the body of water where the fisherman and dogs worked.
 The new Labrador was sent to England, and where the dog that we know and love today was further developed in England's rivers, lakes, and streams.
 Today, there are two types of Labrador Retrievers: field and show.
 A field Labrador is athletic, long-legged, and lean, while the show Labrador is short and stocky.